jsgroth/jgb/README.md

 Features:
 * Game Boy and Game Boy Color emulation
-* Support for cartridges using MBC1, MBC2, MBC3, MBC5 mappers
+* Support for cartridges using MBC1, MBC2, MBC3, MBC5, MBC7 mappers
 * Save file / cartridge RAM persistence to disk
 * Support for the MBC3 real-time clock with persistence to disk
+* Support for the MBC7 accelerometer (requires a gamepad with an accelerometer)
 * Keyboard input and DirectInput gamepad support
 * 2x fast-forward toggle
 * Save & load state